Blechnum gibbum [BLEK-num, GIB-bum] is a hard fern belonging to the family Blechnaceae.

 Size & Growth

 It grows comparatively faster than most other tree fern types known for their slow growth.
-It is seen growing as an understory plant in the forested areas.
+It is seen growing as an understory plant in forested areas.

 The fronds of the plants are comprised of bright green-colored, and slightly drooping leaflets are of two types – spore-bearing and sterile.